 Generally, these companies import photovoltaic cells and assemble them into panels at their factories in the UK.

-- Viridian Solar: This company from Cambridge manufactures roof-top solar panel installations, making them a renowned name in the field.
+- Viridian Solar: This company from Cambridge manufactures rooftop solar panel installations, making them renowned.

 - Romag: Established in 1943, Romag is a company that dabbles with many things solar.
-From supplying solar panel products, BIPVs to producing Inteco solar tiles, they have done it all.
+They have done everything from supplying solar panel products BIPVs to producing Inteco solar tiles.
 They have established a strong presence across North East England.

-- AES Solar: AES Solar is a company from Scotland, renowned for its reputation as one of the oldest solar panels manufacturers in Europe.
+- AES Solar: AES Solar is a company from Scotland renowned for its reputation as one of Europe’s oldest solar panel manufacturers.

 Polysolar, SunSolar Energy and Solion are the other big names that headline the solar panel manufacturing scene in the UK.

-For installing solar panels at your residence or office building, make sure only to contact the solar panel installers whom the MCS has approved.
+For installing solar panels at your residence or office building, contact only the solar panel installers whom the MCS has approved.
 In this way, your household will become eligible for the UK government’s feed-in tariff income scheme.

 Discover the Power of Solar with Solar Panels Network

 Are you navigating the world of solar installations?
 Look no further than Solar Panels Network, the UK’s trusted partner in harnessing the sun’s potential.
 Our dedication goes beyond just installations; we’re on a mission to transform how homeowners and businesses across the UK perceive and utilise energy.
 By choosing us, you’re reducing your carbon footprint and making a smart financial move that promises savings for years ahead.
 Contact us today and embark on your solar journey.